 Meeting with a family law attorney to see what the next step is

 Now that you’ve figured out that you may

-be in some legal trouble, you decide to go seek the advice of a family law attorney.
+be in some legal trouble; you decide to seek the advice of a family law attorney.
 This is the exact thing that you thought you were avoiding by being friendly to your ex-spouse and her lawyer in the first place.
 You don’t like lawyers and never have.
-Now you have to grit your teeth and go talk to one anyways to see just how much hot water you are in.
+Now you have to grit your teeth and talk to one anyways to see just how much hot water you are in.

-Default Judgments can be reversed
+Default Judgments can be reversed.

-Keep in mind that time is not your friend
+Keep in mind that time is not your friend.

-Questions about motions for new trial in a divorce case?
+Questions about motions for a new trial in a divorce case?
 Contact the Law Office of Bryan Fagan

-If you have become aware that a default judgment was issued against you in your divorce do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
-We can speak to you about the possibility of our office representing you in filing a motion for new trial and can appear with you in court to argue that motion.
+If you have become aware that a default judgment was issued against you in your divorce, do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+We can speak to you about the possibility of our office representing you in filing a motion for a new trial and can appear with you in court to argue that motion.

-Our office offers free of charge consultations to people in your position and we will give you honest, candid and complete advice on this subject or any other in family law.
-Our licensed family law attorneys meet with potential clients six days a week and take great pride in helping people just like you in Houston, The Woodlands, Katy, Baytown, Galveston and in all points in between.
+Our office offers free of charge consultations to people in your position, and we will give you honest, candid, and complete advice on this subject or any other in family law.
+Our licensed family law attorneys meet with potential clients six days a week and take great pride in helping people just like you in Houston, The Woodlands, Katy, Baytown, Galveston, and in all points in between.